California Health & Wellness Alerts for Providers

 - Services that cannot be appropriately delivered remotely are not eligible for telehealth coverage and reimbursement.

 - Capitated physician groups or IPAs are required to support, cover and enable telehealth services and to abide by regulatory requirements for coverage and payment of telehealth services as outlined above.
+Claims processing risk will follow the in-person location place of service where the service would have been delivered in lieu of telehealth.

 In addition to telehealth services offered through our network of providers, CHWP is diligently working to offer expanded access to telehealth services through third parties.
 We will provide updated information on vendor arrangements once available.